Liverpool agree deal to sign Gakpo, say PSV

 Manchester United have been heavily linked with a move for Gakpo.

+At the World Cup, he scored in each of his country's group games against Senegal, Ecuador and Qatar.

+Liverpool beat Aston Villa 3-1 on Monday as they returned to Premier League action; manager Jurgen Klopp's side are sixth in the top flight.

-Defender Virgil van Dijk, a club and international team-mate, spoke glowingly about the winger during the World Cup.
+Reds defender Virgil van Dijk, an international team-mate, spoke glowingly about the winger during the World Cup.

 "Hopefully Cody can go to the moon and back," said Van Dijk during the tournament in Qatar.
 "He is a very good player and a good boy too.